Accessibility statement

 Ways to get involved: Have a look at the SAY toolkit and engage with the resources there and give us your feedback on what should be included for medical students!

-Launched in early 2023, the BAME Chill Corner is a student committee within the Psychology department which focuses on providing a safe space for brown- and black-skinned students to speak about their experiences in an informal atmosphere.
-The Committee will be working alongside the University's BAME officer to run a series of events focused on creating similar opportunities university-wide.
+Launched in early 2023, the BAME Chill Corner is a student committee within the Psychology department which focuses on providing a safe space for BAME students to speak about their experiences in an informal atmosphere.
+The Committee will be working alongside the University's BAME officer and the Student hub to run a series of events focused on creating similar opportunities university-wide.
 These will include events such as games nights, as well as talks on Black Mental Health.
-The Chill Corner has also joined forces with the other student groups in the Psychology department to form the Psychology Wellbeing Hub, and has been picked up by the Faculty of Sciences, and incorporates students from all Departments including Chemistry, and PET.

-Ways to get involved: Become a member of the BCC committee and get involved in running events focused on promoting engagement between East Asian and Home students.
-Contribute a blog or podcast to the student website.
-Send us any ideas you may have concerning events that can be run in the department
+Ways to get involved: become a member of the BCC committee and get involved in running events, or performing research projects.
+Send us any ideas you may have concerning events that can be run in the department.

 The peer mentor scheme was launched in the Psychology department in 2021 in order to link first-year students with a mentor who is currently a third-year student in the department.
 As part of this scheme, the mentors take their mentees to a range of social activities in the University and the wider York city as well as advise them on department-related issues and the general ins-and-outs of student life.
 The mentors also receive training related to the role including training on Professional Resilience and maintaining Professional Boundaries.